ualib/agda-algebras/quotients.rst

     -- END
   end ualib_quotient

-Finally, let us assert the computation principles for these various lifts to quotients.
+Finally, let us assert the computation principles for these new lift operators.
 [3]_

 ::